ChristophPrybilaTUVienna/ChoreographyRuntimeVerificationByBlockchain/README.md

 Business processes are defined directly in the software instead of BPMN process models.

 ##Getting the Simulation to run
-**DISCLAIMER:**

-    To run the simulation on the Bitcoin mainnet, real Bitcoin funds are required to fuel the transactions.
-    Losing the required data to access bitcoins (e.g., private keys, additional locking information employed by the framework) can render funds permanently inaccessible.
-    The presented framework is still in a prototype state, i.e., we take no responsibility for lost funds.

 A choreography-oriented interaction between four different process participants is simulated.
 Between these participants a single process is enacted.